-Base Training For Runners: The Complete Guide
+Base Training For Runners: Why Is It Important?

 A woman running leisurely down the road, probably base training.